 The Office of Graduate Medical Education (GME), in collaboration with ISMMS GME Training Programs, has created the GME Well-being Champions Program.
 In this program, faculty members are appointed to work towards promoting a culture of well-being within a given residency or fellowship program.
 To ensure that wellness is not forgotten among the many competing priorities in academic medicine, the Well-being Champions work to incorporate wellness into the daily operations of the program in both the curricular and extracurricular domains.
-The program is directed by Sakshi Dua, MD, and the current GME Well-being Champions are:
+The program is directed by Sakshi Dua, MD.
+View the list of current GME Well-being Champions.

 GME Wellness Days